pdxalba/gitCommands/gitCommands.md

 git fetch   get latest changes from remote (non destructive - local changes aren't overwritten) git merge   merge changes in to remote git pull    combines a fetch and merge

+git push -u origin <local branch name>  pushing a branch to remote for the 1st time